All Episodes

 You want to be a part of the program.

-When we come back, Patrick J. Buchanan, News Roundup, Information Overload.
+When we come back, Patrick J. Buchanan, news roundup, information overload.

 That's straight ahead.

-What's gonna happen next?
+What's going to happen next?

-I think we're gonna get to yes.
+I think we're going to get to yes.

-Healthcare is gonna happen at some point.
+Healthcare is going to happen at some point.

 Now, if it doesn't happen fast enough, I'll start the taxes.